pavankalyan1997/Algorithm-Visualizer/README.md

+This project involves developing a tool which will visualize Data Structures and Algorithms.
+Important algorithms like Sorting, Graphs, Linked List, Trees etc will be implemented.
+I have used React Js for developing the tool

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>